 Those pursuing careers as Motel Managers in the United States may have to make do with less; average incomes for people in this area hover around only $27K per year.
 Career length and the company each impact pay for this group, with the former having the largest influence.
-Nearly one in seven report receiving medical coverage from their employers and less than one-tenth collect dental insurance.
-Work is enjoyable for Motel Managers, who typically claim high levels of job satisfaction.
-The majority of Motel Managers (64 percent) who took the survey are female.
+Around one in ten get medical and dental insurance, and fewer than one in twenty get vision plans, too.
+For the most part, Motel Managers enjoy their work and report high levels of job satisfaction.
+Women account for the majority of Motel Managers who responded to the questionnaire — 65 percent to be exact.
 The data for this snapshot was collected from individuals who took PayScale's salary survey.

 |Total Pay (|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 Motel managers are responsible for overseeing day-to-day activities of a motel, as well as supervising personnel and making decisions on financial operations.
 The breadth and extent of duties for motel managers depends on the size of the business.
 In smaller motels, there may just be one or two managers who oversee the entire operation of the business, including laundry service, cleaning, repairs, and administrative tasks.
 In larger motels, there may be a manager in charge of hiring and overseeing assistant manager, who are responsible for supervising more certain aspects of the motel.
 Assistants are often in charge of one specific area.
 For example, they could be employed as front office managers, managers of room assignments and reservations, or food and beverage managers.Read More...